sela-rhinops/bootcamp-monitoring/Lab-05.md

 ```

-5. Another way of configuring Alertmanager is by usnig the "AlertmanagerConfig" CRD.
+5. Another way of configuring Alertmanager is by using the "AlertmanagerConfig" CRD.
 This CRD will be captured by the operator and configure Alertmanger.
 It is possible to use both methods together.
-Let's create the AlermanagerConfig yaml:
+Let's create the AlertmanagerConfig yaml:
 ```
 vim  ~/monitoring-lab/alertmanager/alertmanagerconfig.yaml
 ```